Yoga Therapy

 What is yoga therapy?

 There are many different approaches depending on the therapist & their personal interest or area of expertise.
-My professional background is mental health, I have an MA in social work, a postgraduate diploma in Applied Mental Health and worked in the NHS for 10 years on a Community Mental Health Team.
-I have always been very interested in the human condition & the understanding of our thoughts, feelings & actions.
+My professional background is mental health, I have an MA in social work, a postgraduate diploma in Applied Mental Health.
+I worked in the NHS for 10 years on a Community Mental Health Team with people who had complex mental, physical, emotional & social needs.

 Is it the same as counselling?